-- Clearly indicate the integration with SAP Concur solutions in text
+- Clearly indicate the integration with SAP Concur solutions in text.

 - In all cases, links to your “support” and “help” should be provided.

-For applications that support both Enterprise and Consumers, an administrator may have an existing, personal account; In that case, it is recommended that this page guide the user to create a new, separate business account for the purpose of administering their company’s integration.
+For applications that support both Enterprises and Consumers, an administrator may have an existing, personal account; In that case, it is recommended that this page guide the user to create a new, separate business account for the purpose of administering their company’s integration.

 To facilitate ease of use and encourage users to complete registration, it is recommended that this page only include necessary information to create the account.